Back to Portfolio

 4 MANAGEMENT

-Excellent - Conservative fortress philosophy, organic growth only, consistent capex for capacity expansion, 25,000+ rationalization themes via G-Committee
+Excellent - Conservative fortress philosophy, organic growth only, consistent capex for capacity expansion, G-Committee driving 25,000+ rationalization themes.
+New: 500B buyback represents meaningful capital return evolution.

 5 ECONOMICS